chandler767/Golang-Chat/README.md

 	if err != nil {
 		log.Println("Could not set username:", err)
 	}
+	// Create the GUI.
 	drawchat(strings.TrimSuffix(channel, "\n"), strings.TrimSuffix(username, "\n"))
 }

 ```
 5. Run the application: `go run main.go`.
 You should be able to enter a channel name, username, and send messages to yourself.

 ![Image of application GUI](https://raw.githubusercontent.com/chandler767/Go-Chat/master/images/UI.png)

 6. Now we need to integrate PubNub to send messages to other users and receive messages.
 7. You need PubNub API Keys.
 This allows the chat communication over a data stream network.
-You can fill in the YOUR_PUBLISH_API_KEY and YOUR_SUBSCRIBE_API_KEY placeholder strings with your API keys that you get on the (PubNub website)[http://pubnub.com/].
+You can fill in the YOUR_PUBLISH_API_KEY and YOUR_SUBSCRIBE_API_KEY placeholder strings with your API keys that you get on the [PubNub website](http://pubnub.com/).
 8. Import the PubNub messaging package and the encoding/json package.
 ```
 "github.com/pubnub/go/messaging"